BrandonMatuszyk/ExpenseTracker/README.md

 ## Demo

-You can try out the ExpenseTracker application by visiting the following [demo link].
+You can try out the ExpenseTracker application by visiting the following [demo link] https://l3jvsg-3000.csb.app/.

 ## Getting Started